jdillenberger/jmatch/README.md

 # jMatch

-jMatch is a test-application for JSON files.
-It allows you to check JSON files against a specification based on defined patterns.
-This is especially useful if you need to check lots of JSON files for a given specification or if you want to check your JSON files in a continuous integration pipeline.
+jMatch is a *testsuite* for `JSON/YAML` files.
+It allows you to check these files against a specification based on defined patterns.
+This is useful if you need to check lots of JSON files or if you want to check your JSON files in a continuous integration pipeline.

 ## Table of Contents